The complete guide to underfloor heating – should you get a wet or dry system?

 Although there are many systems on the market, they all fall into one of two basic types – electric or water-based.
 An electric system, usually in the form of very thin wire or matting, works independently from central heating.
-A water-based system, on the other hand, is connected to the main central-heating source and works by circulating warm water through plastic pipes installed under the floor.
+On the other hand, a water-based system is connected to the main central-heating source and works by circulating warm water through plastic pipes installed under the floor.

 Water-based systems are an ideal whole-house solution.
 Electric systems offer easy retro-fitting for individual rooms and are cheaper to install, but cost more to run.

 Electric underfloor heating (dry system)

 Also known as a dry system, electric underfloor heating is installed directly under a floor covering and its low-profile has little impact on floor levels.
 It’s ideal for single-room installations, where a sub-level is already set.
 Loose wire systems allow for awkwardly shaped rooms, whereas self-adhesive mats offer the ultimate easy-fit solution.
 And it’s not restricted to use under floors; an electric underfloor heating system can be installed on a wall and seating in a shower and wet room.

 All electrical connections must be made and tested by a qualified electrician in order to comply with building regulations.
 Because the heating element sits directly under the flooring, circuits are easily accessible if they need to be repaired.
 A disadvantage of this type of underfloor heating is that it can be more expensive to run than a wet system, and the Energy Saving Trust doesn’t recommend it for use in large areas.